 - This year my husband and I did our no spend August.
 Which got us caught up a bit and more prepared for holiday buying.

 - Try to remember to focus on memories rather than money.
 Going to look at Christmas lights, hot chocolate and watching Christmas movies, free Christmas events in the area are more fun for our kids than expensive events and presents.
 What can you do as a family or to celebrate without spending a lot?

 - It’s hard not to but try not to compare yourself and try and keep up with other families.
 You’ll drive yourself crazy trying to do it all.
 Trying to have it all.
 Don’t let people make you feel guilty for not buying enough or for everyone.
 Do what you can.
 Don’t put yourself in debt over a Holiday

 I think sometimes we all forget that Christmas shouldn’t all be about getting and having and that we need to strike a balance.
-Even if you have a lot balance all that you get and are able to give your families with making good memories and doing good for others.
+Saving money this Christmas doesn’t mean that you won’t have an enjoyable holiday.
+Even if you have a lot of money.
+It’s still important to balance all that you get and are able to give your families with making good memories and doing good for others.